tardis-sn/tardis/docs/atomic/atomic_data_description.rst

 Here's the structure of the probability block.
 The atomic number, ion number and source level number are the same within each block, the destination level number the transition type and transition probability are changing.
 The transition probabilities are only part of the final probability and will be changed during the calculation.
-For details on the macro atom please refer to :ref:`macroatom`.
+For details on the macro atom, please refer to :ref:`macroatom`.

 +-------------+------------+-------------------+------------------------+-----------------+--------------------------+--------------------+
 |Atomic Number|Ion Number  |Source Level Number|Destination Level Number| Transition Type |Transition probabilities  |Transition Line ID  |